 - Printing for Memorial: $160

 Funeral With Cremation:

 In 2015, the NFDA projected that cremations would eventually become more common than traditional burials.
 Some families opt to hold memorial services and viewing prior to cremation.
 Other families, however, choose to hold their remembrances after cremation, letting the urn symbolize their loved one.
-In 2014, the median price of funerals with cremations was $6,078.
+The median price of funerals with cremations is $6,260.
 As with the above estimate of services with burial, this number does not include cash advance fees or cemetery monument or marker costs.

 - Cremation Casket: $1,000

 - Embalming: $725

 - Removal or Transfer of Remains: $325